zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

     {
         /// <summary>The name/value when a DELETE operation is executed.</summary>
         Delete = 0,

-        /// <summary>The name/value that represents used when a DELETE operation is executed.</summary>
-        Delete = 0,

         /// <summary>The name/value that represents the DELETE operation.</summary>
         Delete = 0,